 I also posted a short piece, David Bowie 1947-2016: Often Copied, Never Equalled, at the time of his passing.

-Also: See all of Bowie’s solo album covers from David Bowie (1967) thru A Reality (2003) in a morphing series in the commercial for this podcast!
+Also: See all of Bowie’s solo album covers from David Bowie (1967) thru A Reality (2003) in a morphing series in the commercial for this podcast below!

 The Palladium, The Corel Centre, Scotiabank Place, Canad … whatever, that big place way out in Kanata (Courtesy of Ontario Images)